briankeane/simpleNodeServerCourse/part3 - Testing/21a-CleanupContinued.md

 Then change all `app.post`, `app.get`, etc, to `router.post` and `router.get`.
 Then at the bottom let's export the router with `module.exports = router;`

-Also delete '/contacts' from the addresses since they all have that in common, and we'll put that in server.js.
+Also delete '/contacts' from the addresses since they all have that in common, and we'll tell `server.js` to call this file anytime the route starts with `/contacts`.
 Your final `contacts.routes.js` file should look like this:
 ```
 const express = require('express');
 const router = express.Router();